About...

 • Books on Canon, Manuscripts, and Translations - For those with a deep interest in the origins and translations of our Bible, the resources are not as easy to find.
 Start with your seminary library, and expect to be hunting down out-of-print copies.

-• Interlinear Bibles - Green's Interlinear is great your basic Greek and Hebrew using the Textus Receptus, while Brenton uses the Septuagint.
-Both are very useful classics, but certainly not for everybody.
+• Interlinear Bibles - Green's Interlinear is great, providing word-for-word translation of the Greek and Hebrew using the Masoretic text and Textus Receptus, while Brenton provides the OT using the Septuagint.
+Both are very useful classics.
+For modern translations, Crossway has an interlinear for the Critical Text of the NT (ESV, NA28).

 Electronic Level - Online or Software/CD